Rupert Murdoch: Activities in the United States

 Murdoch made his first acquisition in the United States in 1973, when he purchased the San Antonio Express-News.
 In 1974, Murdoch moved to New York City, to expand into the American market; however, he retained interests in Australia and Britain.
 Soon afterwards, he founded Star, a supermarket tabloid, and in 1976, he purchased the New York Post.
-On 4 September 1985, Murdoch became a naturalized citizen to satisfy the legal requirement that only American citizens were permitted to own American television stations.
+On January 3, 1977, Murdoch along with columnist James Brady, founded Page Six, gossip column of the New York Post.
+On 4 September 1985, Murdoch became a naturalised citizen to satisfy the legal requirement that only American citizens were permitted to own American television stations.

 In March 1984, Marvin Davis sold Marc Rich's interest in 20th Century Fox to Murdoch for $250 million due to Rich's trade deals with Iran, which were sanctioned by the US at the time.
 Davis later backed out of a deal with Murdoch to purchase John Kluge's Metromedia television stations.
 Rupert Murdoch bought the stations by himself, without Marvin Davis, and later bought out Davis's remaining stake in Fox for $325 million.
 The six television stations owned by Metromedia formed the nucleus of the Fox Broadcasting Company, founded on 9 October 1986, which later had great success with programs including The Simpsons and The X-Files.

 In 1986, Murdoch bought Misty Mountain, a Wallace Neff designed house on Angelo Drive in Beverly Hills.
 The house was the former residence of Jules C. Stein.
 Murdoch sold the house to his son James in 2018.

 In 1987, Murdoch created his global television special, the World Music Video Awards, a special music ceremony award where winners were chosen by viewers in eight countries.
 In Australia, during 1987, he bought The Herald and Weekly Times Ltd., the company that his father had once managed.